 Cannabis itself is a genus of plants that make up the Cannabaceae family.
 The two most familiar forms to the general public are marijuana and hemp.
 Though the two plants are visibly identical, they often differ in function and utilization.

 Marijuana is the more traditionally known variant.
 Many seek it for its high levels of THC and the very potent high it produces.
-Popularity has increased dramatically in recent history as dedicated connoisseurs have perfected more refined breeds.
+Popularity has recently increased dramatically as dedicated connoisseurs have perfected more refined breeds.

 Samples taken in 1972 averaged between 3-4% THC by volume and rarely climbed higher than that.
 However, strains bred to contain 28% or more.
 They also show that years of work have borne fruit more potent than what was available a decade ago.